mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 - **Default**: true
 - **Dynamic**: Yes

 Log messages to MariaDB MaxScale's log file.
+The name of the log file is `maxscale.log` and it is located in the directory pointed by [logdir](#logdir).

 ### `log_warning`